azmelekin/azmelekin.github.io/_posts/2017-10-05-UsingRMarkdown.md

 ```

 All other data manipulation activities below are copies of the above for specific race/ethnic/gender categories,
 so I will not elaborate further.
-I only needed to change data frame names, appropriate rows, & classes.
+I only needed to change data frame names,?point to appropriate rows, & classes.
 You can jump to the code for the plots if you like.

-For the Black/African American group
+- For the Black/African American group
 ``` r
 #grab sub-table for All Blacks
 B1data <- EconNewsAll[33:40,2:10]